jakutkoski/shapelet/README.md

 ### TODO FINAL

-- shared preferences to save progress
+- DataStore to save progress
 - dialog to ask continue or new
 - general clean up
 - mild puzzle curation